 - Cash Advance Fee: Either $10 or 3% of the amount of the advance, whichever is greater

 - Foreign Transaction Fee: None

 Rewards Comparison: Alliant Cashback Visa® Signature Credit Card vs. Citi® Double Cash Card – 18 month BT offer

 With the cash back numbers being thrown around, it’s easy to see how the Alliant Signature Visa Card could benefit many spenders.

 But does it serve you better than the popular Citi Double Cash credit card?
 Let’s find out.

 First, let’s do a quick rundown of what Citi Double Cash offers:

 - No annual fee

-- 2% cash back on all purchases (1% when you purchase, $1 when you pay the balance on that purchase)
+- 2% cash back on all purchases (1% when you purchase, 1% when you pay for those purchases)

 - No purchase categories